NarayanaMMoreira/PasswordGenerator/README.md

 ## Features

-- Customize password length
+- Customize the password length.
-- Include special characters
+- Choose the number of special characters and uppercase letters.
-- Include numbers
-- Include uppercase letters
-- Generate random passwords based on user preferences
+- Generate secure and random passwords.

-### Recent Changes (Version 1.1)

-- Increased the quantity of possible numbers in the generated passwords.
-- Included "." as a possible special character in the generated passwords.
+## Requirements

+- Java Development Kit (JDK) installed.

+## Contributions

+Feel free to contribute improvements, bug fixes, or new features.
+Just open a pull request, and I'll be happy to review